Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 - First mortgage loan-to-value (LTV) must not be less than 50%

-- The BMR DALP must be used in conjunction with a first mortgage loan, household must provide Loan Estimate form from the first mortgage lender
+- The BMR DALP loan must be in a junior lien position behind the first mortgage and BMR lien.

 - Household must have H06 Insurance